TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 24GB GPU.
 Furthermore, (2) the positional encoding of the student model comes directly from the teacher model, which is BERT.
 The positional encoding $bold(T)^"pos"_w$ of BERT is trainable, and has one positional encoding $bold(t)^w_"pos"$ for each position in the sequence.
-Since we only distill with a sequence length of 256, only the first 256 positional encodings are actually trained during distillation, meaning that the positional encodings for positions 257 to 512 are not trained further, and therefore still the same as in the normal BERT model.
+Since we only distill with a sequence length of 256, only the first 256 positional encodings are actually further trained during distillation, meaning that the positional encodings for positions 257 to 512 are not trained further, and therefore still the same as in the normal BERT model.
 That means they are not "used" to a BERT model that has only 6, instead of 12, Transformer blocks, and therefore might not be optimal